red-hat-storage/ocp-network-split/docs/overview_latency.rst

 Additional latency approach
 ===========================

-A quick overview of what opc-network-split does to introduce latency among nodes of different cluster zones.
+A quick overview of what ocp-network-split does to introduce latency among nodes of different cluster zones.

 Network latency script